JuliaStats/Distributions.jl/docs/src/fit.md

 - [`MvNormal`](@ref)
 - [`Dirichlet`](@ref)

 For most of these distributions, the usage is as described above.
-For a few special distributions that require additional information for estimation, we have to use modified interface:
+For a few special distributions that require additional information for estimation, we have to use modified intSFunc.erface:

 ```julia
 fit_mle(Binomial, n, x)        # n is the number of trials in each experiment